CanadianBias/patent-management-system/README.md

 bind-address = 0.0.0.0
 ```

 In my intial thinking, with my database-first approach, this is where I would explain my database schema creation.
 However, the database schema was created in PHP first, and migrated to the MariaDB server using [Doctrine ORM](https://www.doctrine-project.org/).

+### Configuring Project
+To run this application, the following applications need to be installed:
+- PHP
+- Composer
+- MariaDB

+Use either the zip file or clone the directory into your desired Symfony application folder, and then follow the guide provided [here](https://symfony.com/doc/current/setup.html#setting-up-an-existing-symfony-project).

+You'll need to configure either your .env or .env.local file to match your own database credentials, there should be example syntax in the main .env file.
+After this, you'll need to migrate the database to the newest version.
+This can be done by running `php bin/console doctrine:migrations:migrate` (See [here](https://symfony.com/doc/current/doctrine.html#installing-doctrine) for more information).
+Finally, run `symfony server:start` in the project root to start the Symfony server.